 These charts indicate service trends in key clinical areas.

-Intermountain’s Clinical Programs and Services focus the efforts of physicians, nurses, and other team members on continually improving the processes of care.
-Our goal is to provide the best care to every patient every time, using techniques that have been proven effective.
+Intermountain's Clinical Programs and Services focus the efforts of physicians, nurses, and other caregivers on continually perfecting clinical work processes.
+This team approach seeks to provide the best care to every patient every time, using techniques proven effective.